Our Artistic Team

-For Neptune he has directed Peter Pan, Mamma Mia!, Shakespeare In Love, Cinderella, Noises Off, Little Thing Big Thing and Calendar Girls.
-Up next he’s directing Billy Elliot, The Woman In Black, Alice In Pantoland.
+For Neptune he has directed Elf: The Musical, Alice, Fully Committed, Woman In Black, The Rocky Horror Show, Peter Pan, Mamma Mia!, Shakespeare In Love, Cinderella, Noises Off, Little Thing Big Thing and Calendar Girls.
+Up next he’s directing Billy Elliot.
+He has directed for Festival Antigonish, Eastern Front, Alive Theatre.
 Jeremy directed Noises Off for The Mayfield Theatre in Edmonton in February 2020.

 Annie Valentina (she/her) is a theatre artist and multidisciplinary storyteller.
 Since graduating from the Fountain School of Performing Arts (Dalhousie 2004), Annie has been co-founder of three Halifax-based indie theatre companies, worked as an actor in film and TV, and – as one half of The Doppler Effect – helped develop 10+ original plays and bring them to the stage in award-winning productions.
 Her passion for new work development, supporting emerging artists, and challenging the gender- and heteronormative lens are ever-present in her work.